mimachniak/sysopslife.pages/_pages/about.md

 Hello my name is **Michal Machniak**

 I have been passionate about information technology for over 20 years, it is my hobby and my profession.
-I work as MCT / SysOps / Architect / DevOps with customers form different sectors like FinTech, E-commerce, Banking and many more.
-On my daily work I am building and implementing solutions based on Microsoft technology.
-In my daily work I use Windows Server, SQL Server, PowerShell, Azure, Office 365, SharePoint, Teams, Azure DevOps, Git … and many other tools that allow me to complete the task and achieve the goal.
+In those days I work as MCT / SysOps / Architect / DevOps with customers form different sectors like FinTech, E-commerce, Banking, logistics and many more.
+I am building and implementing solutions based on Microsoft technology when I use:  Windows Server, SQL Server, PowerShell, Azure, Office 365, SharePoint, Teams, Azure DevOps, Git … and many other tools that allow me to complete the task and achieve the goal.

 ## Certificates